johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 most sites, this means that you should serve the safety worker at the old Service Worker URL forever.

-This script can be used both to deactivate `@angular/service-worker` as well as any other Service Workers which might have been served in the past on your site.
+This script can be used both to deactivate `@bangular/service-worker` as well as any other Service Workers which might have been served in the past on your site.

-## More on Angular service workers
+## More on Bangular service workers

 You may also be interested in the following:
 * [Service Worker Configuration](guide/service-worker-config).